microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 3. Copy the primary key for the device from the IoT Hub in the Azure Portal and paste it into the `/var/certs/key` file.

-4. Run the following commands, be sure to replace the ubuntu version:
+4. Run the following commands, be sure to replace the ubuntu version.

     >**Note**: Change the ubuntu version "os_version" as appropriate (`16.04` vs `18.04`).
 You can get your version by running `lsb_release -a`.